-DC: My Dad had a skiing accident 3 years ago; not being able to be by his side when he needed me made me reevaluate my freedom and what it meant to me.
+DC: My dad had a skiing accident three years ago; not being able to be by his side when he needed me made me reevaluate my freedom and what it meant to me.
 After that, I made it my mission to create more freedom in my life.

 TG: What’s your secret time-saver in the morning?

 DC: I meditate before I do anything, this helps me get super focused and save time throughout the day.